One goal of the TUSD GATE Program is to utilize equitable practices to identify gifted learners.

 My student did not qualify for GATE identification, now what?

-If your student is in Grades 3-4 and they did not qualify on their first testing opportunity, they may participate in the screening process in one additional year.
-Students may test a maximum of 2 times between Grades 3-5 (Note: testing was offered to eligible Grade 6 students in 2021-2022 due to the postponement of testing during 2020-2021).
+If your student is in Grade 3 and they did not qualify on their first testing opportunity, they may participate in the screening process in one additional year.
+Students may test a maximum of 2 times between Grades 3-5.

 At the secondary level, GATE identification is neither a barrier nor pass to accelerated math, Honors and Advanced Placement classes.
 The purpose of identification is to understand more about how a student learns, so that educators and parents/guardians can better differentiate academic and social-emotional support.